-Figure 7 displays the resulting panorama of governors in charge during banking panics in the BVX sample across our 17 advanced economies since 1870, according to our assessment of policy orientation at the onset of the respective bank equity crash.
-Out of 106 banking panic episodes during which a central bank, we classify 37 as being associated with "hawks", and 69 with "doves/pragmatists".
-Marked with a superscript "N-I"(N-I) are cases where either historical sources, or the central bank independence index by Garriga (2016) indicate constraints on the central bank's autonomy: in these cases, we have identified the policy convictions of the respective de facto decisionmaker during the banking crisis.
-There is no systematic bias of a particular belief associated with a BVX banking crisis.
+Figure 7 displays the resulting panorama of governors in charge during banking panics in the BVX sample across our 17 advanced economies since 1870, according to our assessment of policy orientation at the onset of the respective bank equity crashes.
+Out of 106 banking panic episodes during which a central bank intervened, we classify 37 as being associated with "hawks", and 69 with "doves/pragmatists".
+Marked with a superscript "N-I"(N-I) are cases where either historical sources, or the central bank independence scores by Garriga (2016) indicate constraints on the central bank's autonomy.
+In these cases, we have identified the policy convictions of the de facto decision-maker during the banking crisis.38 There is no systematic bias of a particular belief associated with a BVX banking crisis.39

-&lt;sup>39See appendix discussion in table A.3 for the individual nine cases, and Figure A.18 for the associated LP-IV results.
+38See appendix discussion in table A.3 for the individual nine cases, and Figure A.18 for the associated LP-IV results.
 The total number of BVX banking crises over 1870-2021 stands at 115, but in nine cases, a central bank did not yet exist.

-&lt;sup>40When testing the Kuttner and Posen (2010) full sample which includes beliefs both outside crises and during crises, "doves" have a higher baseline rate of BVX crises, but the difference is not significant.
+39When testing the Kuttner and Posen (2010) full sample which includes beliefs both outside crises and during crises, "doves" have a higher baseline rate of BVX crises, but the difference is not significant.